ozero/uploadentry2blogger/readme.txt

+- do not commit your settings.yaml

-based on zend_gdata demo : Blogger.php
+- based on zend_gdata demo : Blogger.php
-under developing. still yet not works.
+- under developing. still yet not works.

-pls chk "treat line-break as <br>" on you blogger.com cpl.
+- pls turn on "treat line-break as <br>" on you blogger.com cpl.